MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/enable-and-configure-your-app-for-teams-meetings.md

 The meetings app capabilities are declared in your app manifest using the `configurableTabs`, `scopes`, and `context` arrays.
 Scope defines to whom and context defines where your app is available.

 > [!NOTE]
-> Try updating your app manifest with the [manifest schema](../resources/schema/manifest-schema-dev-preview.md).
+> * Try updating your app manifest with the [manifest schema](../resources/schema/manifest-schema-dev-preview.md).
+> * Apps in meetings require groupchat scope.
+The team scope works for tabs in channels only.

 The app manifest must include the following code snippet: